toptensoftware/flashy/flashy/README.md

 two ways to do this:

-1. Use `--go-delay:NNN` where NNN is the number of milliseconds to stall after the upload, but before starting the program
+1. Use `--go-delay:NNN` where NNN is the number of milliseconds to stall after the upload before starting the program
-2. Use `--no-go` - this will cause the bootloader to accept the uploaded program but doesn't start it.
+2. Use `--no-go` to upload the kernel image without starting it.
 To later manually start the program, use the `go` sub-command.

 The `--go-delay` is particularly handy for giving time to start a serial monitor program so the start of the program's debug log isn't missed.